lawemon History, Family Crest & Coats of Arms

 Early Notables of the lawemon family (pre 1700)

 Another 25 words (2 lines of text) are included under the topic Early lawemon Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the lawemon family to Ireland
+Migration of the lawemon family

-at this time.
+Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The lawemon were among these contributors, for they have been located in early North American records: Peter Lawman, who sailed to the West Indies in 1697; Stephen Lauman to Pennsylvania in 1733; and Martin Lauman to Pennsylvania in 1746.